seanpm2001/seanpm2001/OldVersions/English/1/1-100/README.txt

 - [2024.04.08] Size wasn't as much of a concern today, but I am still being cautious
 - [2024.04.09] Size is becoming a concern again, as I have less than 10% capacity for new content here.
 Also, the file is over 10,000 lines long again.
 - [2024.04.10] Size is now a major concern, as I have less than 5% capacity for new content now.
+- [2024.04.11] Reaching critical mass.
+Parts of the bottom of the file may not render if the size continues to grow without control.

 - [`View this section separately`](/Segments/Size-warning/README.md)